POSSESSION OF FIREARMS BY NON-RESIDENTS

 Training Required for Licenses:

-• It appears that if they currently hold a non-resident license prior to August 1, 2024 they are grandfathered for renewals only.
+- It appears that if they currently hold a "non-resident" temporary license to carry prior to August 1, 2024 they are grandfathered for renewals only.

 o Injury prevention.